rgoddu/fifth-module-challenge/README.md

+In this activity, I coded the script with jQuery & dayJS to add the functionalities listed below.

+The bootstrap HTML and CSS stylesheet were given as a template.

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
 THEN the current day is displayed at the top of the calendar